- From: 14 october 2023

 Kaleidoscope of (Hi)stories is presenting new commissioned works from

-Alevtina Kakhidze, Nikolay Karabinovych, Lesia Khomenko, Kateryna Lysovenko, Kateryna Snizhko, Nikita Kadan, Lada Nekonechna and Anna Zvyagintseva
+Alevtina Kakhidze, Nikolay Karabinovych, Lesia Khomenko, Kateryna Lysovenko, Kateryna Snizhko, Nikita Kadan, Lada Nakonechna and Anna Zvyagintseva

 In association with: